-3: Should I use Generative AI?
+3: When should I use Generative AI?

 Before you click ‘Generate’—here’s what to consider.